ausfestivus/andrews-configs/readme.md

 This repo contains my configurations for various parts of unixy systems. it includes:
 * dotfiles - a method of quickly building my terminal environments on macOS and Linux machines.
 * hostbuild - scripts which allow me to quickly setup a macOS or Linux host quickly.
+* terraform - terraform used to build my CSP services.
 * ~~ssh - my ssh configurations~~

 ## Installation